 Food and Beverage Manager Duties and Responsibilities

-Here’s the list of duties and responsibilities of food and beverage manager
+Here’s the list of duties and responsibilities of a food and beverage manager:

 - Formulating financial, catering, and marketing policies and strategies.

 - Appointing the right people for the right job.

 - Preparing a budget for the department consulting departmental heads.

 - Planning menus for various outlets in consultation with chefs and the restaurant managers.